stellarwp/shepherd/docs/advanced-usage.md

 ### Built-in Logging

-By default, logs are stored in the `stellarwp_pigeon_{prefix}_task_logs` database table.
+By default, logs are stored in Action Scheduler's `actionscheduler_logs` table using the `ActionScheduler_DB_Logger`.
+This reduces database overhead by reusing existing infrastructure.
 The following events are automatically logged:

 - `created`: Task scheduled
 - `started`: Task execution begins